 Deadlines and notice requirements applicable to these types of cases are often set by laws or contract terms which must be strictly followed.
 Otherwise, rights and remedies in this type of case may be lost, limited or waived.
 Also, to be handled effectively, claims must be properly researched and investigated.
 Evidence is harder to find and preserve as time passes.
 For these reasons, it is important that businesses and persons involved in these types of matters consult with an attorney as soon as possible after the loss or event occurs.
 Any delay in retaining an attorney may result in a significant disadvantage in the case.

 How the Firm is Paid for its Work

-The Firm is committed to helping its clients obtain the most efficient and cost-effective results possible in construction cases and property disputes.
+The Firm is committed to helping its clients obtain the most efficient and cost-effective results possible in civil rights, consumer, and class action cases.
 Often, clients prosecuting claims prefer for the Firm to work on a contingency fee.
 Clients defending claims usually request that the Firm bill for its work on an hourly basis.
 However, each case and each client’s needs are unique and the Firm will consider fixed fee and alternate arrangements on an individual basis.
 In every case, the Firm’s agreement for fees and expenses is confirmed in writing at the beginning of the work.

 The Firm’s Culture, Work Ethic, and Work with Referring Attorneys